cloudmesh/classes/docs/source/i524/technologies.rst

      Apache Kafka is a streaming platform, which works based on publish-subscribe messaging system and supports distributed
      environment.
-Lets understand what does this mean and also see what are Kafka’s features.

-     Kafka lets you publish and subscribe to the messages.
+Kafka lets publish and subscribe to the messages.

      In a publish-subscribe messaging system, publishers are sender of messages.
 They publish the messages without the knowledge of who